QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/abstract-factory.md

 [Go back](..)

-This is a factory of factories where we we code each method creating a factory like we were doing in ``Factory``.
+This is a factory of factories where we code each method creating a factory (like we were doing in ``Factory``).

 * ➡️ : drivers SQL manager
 * ✅ : good isolation